-Prof. Maurice Kamto - Cameroon Politician Cameron and Member, International Law Commission was prohibited by the government on 13 August 2012.
+Prof. Maurice Kamto - Cameroon Politician Cameron and Member, International Law Commission

 Maurice Kamto is a Cameroonian politician.
 He was a member of the International Law Commission of the United Nations from 1999 to 2016.
 He successfully led the Cameroonian delegation during the negotiations to resolve the matter of Bakassi, a peninsula disputed with neighboring Nigeria.
 His decisive contribution helped him to be appointed as Minister-Delegate to the Minister of Justice in 2004.